onsip/sipjs.com/content/index.md

         uri: dataURI,
         displayName: displayName,
         mediaHandlerFactory: function mediaHandlerFactory(session, options) {
+            // Call this so that we define
+            // - WebRTC.MediaStream
+            // - WebRTC.getUserMedia
+            // - WebRTC.RTCPeerConnection
+            // - WebRTC.RTCSessionDescription.
+            SIP.WebRTC.isSupported();
             /* Like a default mediaHandler, but no streams to manage */ var self = new SIP.WebRTC.MediaHandler(session, {
                 mediaStreamManager: {